Alcoholism and Drug Addiction Help Header

 • Family and Friends Avoided: Often don't want to do things and spend time with the people you usually do - becoming vague and distant

-There's absolutely nothing to be ashamed about if the signs of alcoholism show you or someone you care about to be an addict.
-Because in knowing, you're really starting to make progress.
-And admitting that there is a problem is where the road to recovery begins.
+There's absolutely nothing to be ashamed about if the signs of alcoholism show you or someone you care about to have a problem.
+Because awareness and acknowledgement represent the first critical steps on the journey to healing and recovery.

 E-mail